Table of contents

 Today, around 16% of retail sales are made via the internet.
 It is predicted that by 2023 e-commerce will take over 22% of the market.
-The sales sector is becoming more and more digitised – even stores that only sell on stationary basis benefit from the support of new technologies in areas such as logistics, product lifecycle management and demand forecasting.
-One of the branches is artificial intelligence, which can take over some of the duties from employees, in some jobs completely relieve them or perform tasks unattainable by man.
+The sales sector is becoming more and more digitised – even stores that only sell on a stationary basis benefit from the support of new technologies in logistics, product lifecycle management or demand forecasting.
+One of the branches is artificial intelligence, which can take over some of the employees’ duties or completely relieve them in some tasks.

-Google Cloud Platform its portfolio of cloud services includes AI solutions dedicated to the e-commerce industry.
-They support, inter alia, customer service, product image search or intelligent recommendations.
+Google Cloud Platform services portfolio includes AI solutions dedicated to the e-commerce industry.
+They support, among others, customer service, product image search, or intelligent recommendations.

 Artificial intelligence is used, among others, in:

-- healthcare – AI can support self-diagnosis of patients, thus minimising the workload of medical facilities (this is how artificial intelligence is used, among others, by the Polish company Infermedica),
+- healthcare – AI can support self-diagnosis of patients, thus minimising the workload of medical facilities,

 - the financial sector – AI, by analysing current and historical data and relationships between them, helps to make business decisions,

-- robotics – Roomba 980 vacuum cleaner model uses AI to scan room dimensions, identify obstacles and remember the layout to optimize cleaning,
+- robotics – Roomba 980 vacuum cleaner model uses AI to scan room dimensions, identify obstacles and remember the layout to optimise cleaning,

-- social media – Facebook is developing a system of recognising faces of specific people; Twitter tracks and removes posts that contain hate speech or support terrorist activities (in the first half of 2017, Twitter banned 300,000 accounts connected to terrorist organizations – 95% of accounts were identified by artificial intelligence).
+- social media – e.g., Twitter tracks and removes posts containing hate speech or supporting terrorist activities (in the first half of 2017, Twitter banned 300.000 accounts connected to terrorist organisations – 95% of them were identified by artificial intelligence).

 Examples of the use of artificial intelligence in e-commerce

 The e-commerce sector is also experiencing many benefits from the development of artificial intelligence.
-Technology allows you to relieve employees of simple, repetitive tasks, giving them more room for valuable, creative activities or solving more difficult problems.
+Technology lets you relieve employees of simple, repetitive tasks, giving them more room for valuable, creative activities or solving complex problems.
 AI also helps to read customer needs on a large scale, conducts analytical activities and supports data-based decision making.

-Examples of activities that can be carried out by AI in e-commerce:
+Examples of activities that AI can carry out in e-commerce:

 - presenting to the client highly personalised article suggestions that may interest him,

-- enabling the client searching for a product based on a photo or graphic,
+- enabling the client to search for a product based on a photo or graphic,

 - management of communication channels, e.g. directing hotline or chat calls to the most appropriate service agents,

-- reading the intentions of the interlocutor and support for service agent during a conversation (e.g. by presenting hints or useful materials),
+- reading the intentions of the interlocutor and supporting service agent during a conversation (e.g., by presenting hints or useful materials),

 - forecasting sales trends,